-In this guide we are going to take a look at some of the examples of how card sorting helped designers and researchers from around the web improve their products’ information architecture and create intuitive navigation.
-At the end we’ll also walk you step-by-step through a detailed example of an online Open Card Sorting study conducted with UXtweak.
+In this guide, we are going to take a look at some examples of how card sorting helped designers and researchers from around the web improve their products’ information architecture and create intuitive navigation.
+At the end, we’ll also walk you step-by-step through a detailed example of an online Open Card Sorting study conducted with UXtweak.

 Card Sorting Examples